The Fibers Fund is proud to support the following entrepreneurs:

 • Range Revolution

 Range Revolution is a dynamic woman rancher-led producer of leather goods sourced from regenerative American ranches.
-The Fibers Fund recently welcomed Range Revolution as its second loan recipient with a flexible loan to fuel its expanding sales and visibility.
+The Fibers Fund recently welcomed Oregon-based Range Revolution as its second loan recipient with a flexible loan to fuel its expanding sales and visibility.
 Learn more on our updates page.